seattlerb/upnp/README.txt

 == FEATURES/PROBLEMS:

+* Client support:
   * Discovers UPnP devices and services via SSDP, see UPnP::SSDP
   * Creates a SOAP RPC driver for discovered services, see UPnP::Control::Service
   * Creates concrete UPnP device and service classes that may be extended with utility methods, see UPnP::Control::Device::create, UPnP::Control::Service::create and the UPnP-IGD gem.
+* Server support:
+  * Easy creation of device and service skeletons from UPnP specifications
+  * Advertises UPnP devices and services via SSDP
+  * Creates a SOAP RPC server for each service
+  * Mounts services in a single WEBrick server
 * Eventing not implemented
-* Servers not implemented

 == SYNOPSIS:

+See UPnP::Device for instructions on creating a UPnP device.

+See UPnP::Service for instructinos on creating a UPnP service.

 Print out information about UPnP devices nearby: